UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 3

 Today, an increasing number of agroforestry

-practices, implemented on different scales around
+practices, implemented at different scales across

 Europe, show that merging nature restoration with

-agriculture and forestry, in a landscape with more
+agriculture and forestry — in landscapes with

-For example, hedgerows, small woodlands and
+For example, hedgerows, small woodlands, and

-even individual (especially veteran) trees can
+even individual (especially veteran) trees can significantly increase butterfly populations in farmed